digitallinguistics/data-format/CONTRIBUTING.md

 1. Update any documentation again, if needed.

-1. Update the documentation by running `npm run docs` from the command line.
+1. Regenerate the documentation by running `npm run docs` from the command line.

 1. Add commit message that closes the related issue (e.g. `closes #167`).